-- 6.5.1 All questions and requests for clarification and/or interpretation regarding this RFP shall all be submitted in writing by email to RFPNewCruiseTerminal@portseattle.org. - 6.5.2 Proposers shall promptly notify the Port of ambiguities, inconsistencies, or errors, if any, which they may discover upon examination of the RFP.
+- 6.5.1 All questions and requests for clarification and/or interpretation regarding this Revised RFP shall all be submitted in writing by email to RFPNewCruiseTerminal@portseattle.org. - 6.5.2 Proposers shall promptly notify the Port of ambiguities, inconsistencies, or errors, if any, which they may discover upon examination of this Revised RFP.
 Proposers are strongly encouraged to submit any and all questions and requests for clarification and/or interpretation as soon as practicable.
-Questions and requests for clarification and/or interpretation must be received by the Port no later than 10:00 a.m.
-Pacific Time on August 29, 2019.
-Responses to questions will be provided on or around September 6, 2019.
-Questions and requests for clarification and/or interpretation received after this time and date will not be considered. - 6.5.3 The Port will issue all formal responses to all questions and requests for clarification and/or interpretation (including answers, interpretations, and clarifications) via RFP Addenda to all Proposers.
+Questions and requests for clarification and/or interpretation must be received by the Port no later than 5:00 p.m.
+Pacific Time on January 16, 2020.
+Responses to questions and requests for clarification and/or interpretation and/or interpretation must be received after this time and date will not be considered.

+- 6.5.3 The Port will issue all formal responses to all questions and requests for clarification and/or interpretation (including answers, interpretations, and clarifications) via RFP Addenda to all Proposers.
 Only responses issued in RFP Addenda will be binding on the Port.
-All other responses (including oral interpretations, clarifications, or submittal instructions) will be without legal effect and shall not be binding on the Port.

-6.5.4 Competitive Integrity.
+All other responses (including oral interpretations, clarifications, or submittal instructions) will be without legal effect and shall not be binding on the Port. - 6.5.4 Competitive Integrity.
 The Port maintains a neutral competitive environment for all Proposers to protect the integrity of the selection process.
 A Proposer, or anyone on its behalf, may only contact the Port through the RFPNewCruiseTerminal@portseattle.org email address concerning this RFP.
-Any communication concerning the content of this RFP by any Proposer, or anyone on its behalf, with any Port elected official or employee other than through the email address may result in the rejection of that Proposer's response.
+Any communication concerning the content of this Revised RFP by any Proposer, or anyone on its behalf, with any Port elected official or employee other than through the email address may result in the rejection of that Proposer's response.